 - How long does a hash high last

 - How to make hash from weed at home

 - How to smoke hash

 We have a lot to cover so let’s get started.

 What exactly is hash?

-Creating hash out of cannabis (there are many different ways to do this, which will be covered later in the article), is pretty much separating the precious trichomes from the plant and merging this essential resin into a whole, either by just pressure or with other more sophisticated techniques.
+Making hash from cannabis revolves around separating trichomes from the plant and merging them into a whole, either by just pressure or by using other more sophisticated techniques.